THE ULTIMATE ABS WORKOUT GUIDE

 What does it really take to get your abs to show?
 What abs workouts are the most effective?

-There’s a lot of misinformation out there about what the best ab workout is and what it really takes to get those six pack abs that you and everyone else is chasing.
+There’s a lot of misinformation out there about what the best ab workout is and what it really takes to get those six pack abs and strong core muscles that you and everyone else is chasing.

 That’s why I created for you a complete guide to abs workouts including a primer on the muscles we’re talking about, the best ab exercises for every region of the abs, and tips that really work for how to get abs.
 No gimmicks, no B.S., just the ‘hard core’ truth!